nogibjj/Yuzhou-IDS721-Proj3/README.md

  - [x] Set up Amazon SageMaker Studio notebook
  - [x] Create realtime inference end-point
  - [x] Build a end-to-end inference pipeline using other models
- - [ ] Create our own model to be deployed on the inference endpoint
+ - [x] Train our own model to be deployed on the inference endpoint

 ### Configure Amazon SageMaker Studio domain
 1. Success of cloud stack creation